finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Short-Hand Function

-Short-hand functions are functions which are designed to provide a compact syntax for operations that need to be frequently invoked in the model - for instance, model indirections when the corresponding model expression may be deemed too long or cumbersome:
+Short-hand functions are functions that provide a compact syntax for operations that need to be frequently invoked in a model - for instance, model indirections where the corresponding path expression may be deemed too long or cumbersome:

 ``` Haskell
 func PaymentDate: